Emergency Dentist in Colorado Springs

 only has about an hour where it can be successfully replaced.

-Find the restoration, rinse off any debris, and try to place it back on the
+Find the filling or crown, rinse off any debris, and try to place it back on the

 tooth using a little bit of toothpaste or sugar-free gum.
 Avoid chewing with